Homelessness in Florida: Panhandling and begging

 Some anti-panhandling laws have been found to be unconstitutional.
 Tampa's 2013 ordinance, which completely banned panhandling in the downtown area, was ruled unconstitutional by a federal judge in 2016.
 The city of Sarasota also revised its panhandling and solicitation laws in response to this decision.

 Deterrence controversies

-In July 2019, officials in West Palm Beach, Florida, were criticised for playing a continuous loop of the children's songs Baby Shark and Raining Tacos throughout the night outside city-owned Waterfront Lake Pavilion rental banquet facility as a way of deterring rough sleepers.
+In July 2019, officials in West Palm Beach, Florida, were criticized for playing a continuous loop of the children's songs Baby Shark and Raining Tacos throughout the night outside city-owned Waterfront Lake Pavilion rental banquet facility as a way of deterring rough sleepers.

+In a video published by PBS on Dec 13, 2015 titled "Debate over how to treat the homeless simmers in Sarasota, as more cities crack down" explains both the progressive and regressive measures Sarasota, Florida has taken in their attempts to solve the homeless issue.
+Some of these measures includes "criminalizing sleeping outside in public or private property without permission", the removal of public benches in parks that are often used by homeless residents in the area to sleep on, and the creation of joint effort teams of police officers and social workers specifically tasked with dealing with homeless residents hands on.

 Sex offenders and legality

 A special problem exists in Miami-Dade County, in which restrictive local legislation makes it almost impossible for sex offenders to find legal housing.
 About 300 are homeless as of 2018 (see Julia Tuttle Causeway sex offender colony).

 Violence

 Like with many homeless communities in the US, violence is an issue that takes place in homeless tent encampments, trailer encampments, and shelters.
 This includes both crimes of unhoused people victimizing fellow unhoused people, and housed people committing a crime against an unhoused person, sometimes solely or mainly due to the fact that their victim was of an unhoused state.
 Two homeless men were murdered in Miami, one stabbed dead in October 2021 and one shot dead in December 2021, allegedly by the same person.
 On the same day of the December shooting, a homeless man was shot and wounded several hours prior.
 The suspect, a housed 25-year-old real estate agent, was arrested in December and charged with two counts of murder.
 He was formally charged in February.